 Understanding Corporate Finance

 Each of these foundation requirements can be completed by successfully completing the appropriate IVY online modules.
 The self-paced IVY modules can be found online at www.ivysoftware.com.
 Once each module has been completed with a minimum grade of 80, a completion certificate should be submitted to the MBA Director.

 Some of these foundation requirements may be waived by the MBA Director for those students who can demonstrate successful prior course work in these areas.
 The foundation requirements for each student are determined on a case-by-case basis.
 It is generally expected that the student will complete all the necessary foundation requirements before they will be permitted to enroll in an MBA course.

 Up to nine semester credit hours of graduate work completed prior to the date of first admission to the MBA program at Angelo State University may be accepted for transfer credit.
 After the date of first admission to the MBA program, six semester hours may be accepted for transfer credit.
 The maximum total transfer credit allowed is nine semester credit hours.
-The rest of the transfer policies of the College of Graduate Studies also apply.
+The rest of the transfer policies of the College of Graduate Studies and Research also apply.